 - How low can I go when quoting so I can keep the doors open in the short-run?

-The future is unclear, but we know this much is true: Knowledge is power.
 No matter what happens next, robust and flexible cost and margin data will help you make bolder, solid decisions — the kind of decisions that help you thrive despite uncertainty.
 Follow the guidance below to uncover opportunities and move forward with coolheaded confidence.

 Know what cost and margin question you’re trying to answer

 There’s more than one right answer to the question of “What’s my cost or margin?”
 The most empowering answer depends on the decision at hand.
 Is your current focus primarily short-term and more tactical?
 Or long-term and more strategic?
-Select the appropriate cost and margin perspective to properly address the decision at hand.
+Select the appropriate cost and margin perspective to address the decision at hand properly.
 In an economic downturn, our focus tends to shift to more short-term, tactical challenges, but we can’t ignore the longer-term strategic needs of the organization either.
 The following table provides some examples of the cost and margin perspective that’s typically most relevant for various use cases.

 Ensure your underlying cost data is sufficiently accurate